18F/ux-guide/_pages/research/bias.md

 - Be mindful of the kinds of bias that can affect design research
 - Surface the team’s assumptions
-- Clearly identify the team’s research objectives (which should center around [people’s needs](https://playbook.cio.gov/#play1))
+- Clearly identify the team’s research objectives (which should center around people’s needs [in accodance with the U.S. Digital Services Digital Services Playbook](https://playbook.cio.gov/#play1))
 - Note the research’s inherent limitations

 ## Sampling bias

 **What it is:** When some members of the target population are less likely to be included in the study.
-For example, if a team leans too heavily on [digital-first participant recruiting processes](https://18f.gsa.gov/2017/11/08/four-lessons-we-learned-while-building-our-own-design-research-recruiting-tool/), it risks excluding members of the public who don’t interact with government online.
+For example, if a team leans too heavily on digital-first participant recruiting processes, it risks excluding members of the public who don’t interact with government online.
+We shared our experiences [building a prototype of an online recruiting tool on our blog](https://18f.gsa.gov/2017/11/08/four-lessons-we-learned-while-building-our-own-design-research-recruiting-tool/).

 **How to counter:**